pcubillos/pyratbay/docs/api.rst

         ----------
         spec: String
             Flag indicating which model to plot.
 By default plot the latest evaulated model (spec='model').
-Other options are 'best' or 'median' to plot the posterior best-fit or median model, in which case, the code will plot the 1- and 2-sigma boundaries if they have been computed (see self.percentile_spectrum).
+Another option is 'best', to plot the posterior best-fit (after a retrieval posterior run).
         kwargs: dict
             Dictionary of arguments to pass into plots.spectrum().
             See help(pyratbay.plots.spectrum).